Seared Ahi Tuna

 Sear the fish

-Preheat a cast iron skillet over high heat, and add about a tablespoon of high heat oil, such as avocado oil, followed by the ahi tuna steaks:
+Preheat a cast iron skillet over high heat, and add a tablespoon of any oil with a high smoke point, such as avocado oil.

 Then I make sure to rub any pink spots on the sides against the hot skillet as well, to kill any bacteria on the outside.

-I like to eat it all together, with bites of orange and avocado with each bite of tuna.
-Enjoy!
+I recommend eating it all together, with bites of orange and avocado with each bite of tuna.

 FAQ and Tips: